NShevch/WeatherAPI/README.md

 - enter the command "npm run start";
 - in browser search bar enter "http://localhost:9989".

-The Key for "Openweathermap" is taken from "process.env.open_weather_api".
+The Key for "OpenWeatherMap API" is taken from "process.env.open_weather_api".